Sun: After core hydrogen exhaustion

-Motion and location
+Location

 Solar System

-The Sun has eight known planets orbiting around it.
+The Sun has eight known planets orbiting it.
 This includes four terrestrial planets (Mercury, Venus, Earth, and Mars), two gas giants (Jupiter and Saturn), and two ice giants (Uranus and Neptune).
 The Solar System also has nine bodies generally considered as dwarf planets and some more candidates, an asteroid belt, numerous comets, and a large number of icy bodies which lie beyond the orbit of Neptune.
 Six of the planets and many smaller bodies also have their own natural satellites: in particular, the satellite systems of Jupiter, Saturn, and Uranus are in some ways like miniature versions of the Sun's system.

 The Sun is moved by the gravitational pull of the planets.
-The center of the Sun is always within 2.2 solar radii of the barycenter.
-This motion of the Sun is mainly due to Jupiter, Saturn, Uranus, and Neptune.
-For some periods of several decades, the motion is rather regular, forming a trefoil pattern, whereas between these periods it appears more chaotic.
+The centre of the Sun moves around the Solar System barycentre, within a range from 0.1 to 2.2 solar radii.
+The Sun's motion around the barycentre approximately repeats every 179 years, rotated by about 30° due primarily to the synodic period of Jupiter and Saturn.
+This motion is mainly due to Jupiter, Saturn, Uranus, and Neptune.
+For some periods of several decades (when Neptune and Uranus are in opposition) the motion is rather regular, forming a trefoil pattern, whereas between these periods it appears more chaotic.
 After 179 years (nine times the synodic period of Jupiter and Saturn), the pattern more or less repeats, but rotated by about 24°.
 The orbits of the inner planets, including of the Earth, are similarly displaced by the same gravitational forces, so the movement of the Sun has little effect on the relative positions of the Earth and the Sun or on solar irradiance on the Earth as a function of time.

+The Sun's gravitational field is estimated to dominate the gravitational forces of surrounding stars out to about two light-years (125000 AU).
+Lower estimates for the radius of the Oort cloud, by contrast, do not place it farther than 50000 AU.
+Most of the mass is orbiting in the region between 3,000 and 100000 AU.
+The furthest known objects, such as Comet West, have aphelia around 70000 AU from the Sun.
+The Sun's Hill sphere with respect to the galactic nucleus, the effective range of its gravitational influence, was calculated by G. A. Chebotarev to be 230,000 AU.